Orlando Drug Possession Lawyers

 What Are the Most Common Defenses Against a Drug Possession Charge?

-Your specific defense strategy will depend on the nature of your charges and the drugs you are found with.
-However, there are some common defense strategies that may be relevant to your drug possession case.
+Your specific defense strategy will depend on the nature of your charges and the substances in the case.
+However, some common defense strategies may be relevant to your drug possession case.

 The most common defenses against drug possession charges include: